Ib Knud Poulsen: The Sledge Patrol and promotion to Captain

 In the perspective of Poulsen and the rest at Eskimonæs, on the Morning of the 13 of March at about 11 o'clock, Poulsen reportedly, out of sheer habit, peered out across the ice and spotted a "dark speck", what was apparently a lone individual roughly three miles to the east.

 Poulsen immediately dispatched member Eli Knudsen to rally the dogs and set off to intercept the individual so that he could bring the figure over, while he went into the camp and prepared.
 It was said that Poulsen had "imagined every possible disaster" by the time Knudsen returned with the individual, Marius Jensen.
-When they had helped Jensen indoors, they discovered that he was reportedly grey with fatigue, frostbitten (though, rather fortunately only in the first degree), and missing his boots; he had be walking in the snow with mere socks to protect him.
+When they had helped Jensen indoors, they discovered that he was reportedly grey with fatigue, frostbitten (though, rather fortunately only in the first degree), and missing his boots; he had been walking in the snow with mere socks to protect him.
 Later, the others arrived, reportedly "bedraggled" but otherwise not in critical condition.

 Jensen later "borrowed" about eight dogs from Eskimonæs to replace the ones abandoned at Cape Wynn.

 Poulsen then radioed governor Eske Brun, the effective ruler of Greenland, with news of the Germans.

 The Patrol lacked a military status beforehand, but after the discovery on Sabine, Eske Brun authorized them to act as military forces, (in large part because of legal concerns, such as how they were not officially military personnel) with Ib Poulsen being given the role of Captain shortly thereafter, creating the so-called "Army of Greenland" in the process, the first and only such institution or force of its kind in all of history, making Ib Poulsen the first and only leader of any Greenlandic military force.

 Poulsen understood that the problem of the base at Sabine would be taken care of by the American Air Force sometime later, but in the moment he prepared for a German attack of Eskimonæs.
 There was a genuine fear of an enemy air raid, as no one knew precisely what the German forces had on hand.
 Poulsen's first plan was to rally as many men as he could.